peter-kal/zeussysmanager/README.md

-Add snap and flatpak support with this program, more capabilities coming soon
+Add snap and flatpak support,update your system,update your system, more capabilities coming soon

 A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+*Comes with no warranty, I and every contributor of this project is not responsible if this program break your system at any means*